 Building software is hard.
 Doing it in the DoD is even harder.
 How have the Army, Navy, and Air Force figured out how to deliver outcomes in their software development organizations?
 The answers will surprise you.
 Join this session to learn more!

-Continuous Delivery (CD) is the ability to get software into production, or into the hands of users, safely and quickly in a sustainable way.
-CD is critical to driving outcomes in software development organizations and making sure they deliver software rather than promises.
-Learn how adopting CD has allowed DoD software development organizations to deliver outcomes rather than innovation theater.
+Continuous Delivery (CD) is the ability to get software into production — or into the hands of users — safely, quickly, and in a sustainable way.
+This engineering approach is critical to driving outcomes in software development organizations and in making sure they deliver software solutions rather than just promises.

-This panel will include speakers from the Air Force's Kessel Run, Army Software Factory and Navy Black Pearl software practice for a discussion of how each approaches innovation and engagement with industry.
-This session will provide insight into key focus areas and recommendations for successful collaboration between Government and Industry.
+This panel will include speakers from the Air Force's Kessel Run, Army Software Factory, and Navy Black Pearl software practice for a discussion of how each approaches innovation and engagement with industry.
+Join us to gain insights into key focus areas and recommendations for successful collaboration between government and Industry.